Serrated Clip Knives

 - Carbon steel.
 Carbon steel is more durable than stainless steel and is able to hold an edge better.
 Unfortunately, carbon steel corrodes and discolors easily.

 - A mixture of stainless steel and carbon steel.
 Many clip knife blades are made from a mix of both of these materials.
 This type of knife might have numbers such as 440A, 440B, or 440C in their descriptions (as the letters go up so does the carbon content).
-Note: Knife blades that are described as 440 should always have a letter behind the 440 number.
+Note: Knife blades that are described as 440 should always have a letter behind the number.
 The 440 by itself isn't enough information.
 If you find a knife with a blade simply described as "440" (without a letter behind it) you're left to guess as to its carbon content.

 - If you read the description and the material the knife blade is made of is something you don't recognize, try looking the words up in an internet search engine or email the seller with your questions before you bid or buy.

 - If the knife is a folding knife, is it a slip-joint or a lockback style?
 A slip-joint knife does not lock open, but a lockback knife does (lockback knives need to have a release of some sort activated before they will close).